chasmkhasan/Printer-Queue-WinForm/README.md

 'Set-ExecutionPolicy RemoteSigned -Scope Process -Force'

 This command sets the execution policy to RemoteSigned for the current PowerShell session only (-Scope Process) and forcefully (-Force) without prompting for confirmation.

+#Run this project in Windows Server
+Application must be run by 'Run as a Administrator' Otherwise it will run but will not execute in the system.